okha17/Codewars-Problems/README.md

 # Codewars-Problems
 Set of problems from codewars about certain programming solutions.
+Code is in python or C++

 Even or Odd
 -----------